galasa-dev/cli/README.md

 ## roles get
 To list the roles which are available on a Galasa service.

-Note: Roles are currently read-only and cannot be used in conjunction with the `galasactl resources apply -f` or simuilar commands at this time.
+Note: Roles are currently read-only and cannot be used in conjunction with the `galasactl resources apply -f` or similar commands at this time.

 ### Examples
 ```